eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 - high traffic from different directions approaching the same walkingarea
 - interaction with vehicles on shared space
-- trying to reach a busStop when it has reached it's `personCapacity` limit
+- trying to reach a busStop when it has reached its `personCapacity` limit
 - oncoming traffic on narrow sidewalks

 There are several mitigations to prevent the frequency of jams and to resolve them after they have occured

 - on crossings and walkingareas, pedestrians reserve 1/3 of the road space for oncoming traffic (configurable with option **--pedestrian.striping.reserve-oncoming.junctions**)
 - on normal lanes / sidewalks, such a reservation can be activated with option **--pedestrian.striping.reserve-oncoming**
 - if a pedestrian was unable to move for 300s (configurable with option **--pedestrian.striping.jamtime**) he goes into a 'jammed' state accompanied by the warning "Person ... is jammed ...".
-In this state the person starts moving regardless of obstacles at 1/4 of it's maximum speed.
+In this state the person starts moving regardless of obstacles at 1/4 of its maximum speed.
 While jammed, no pedestrian collisions are registered.
 The jammed state ends as soon as there as there are no more obstacles in front of the person.
 - while on a crossing the time to register as jammed is reduced to 10s (configurable with **--pedestrian.striping.jamtime.crossing**)
 - while on a network elements that online permits a single pedestrian abreast the time time to jammed is set to 1s (configurable with option **pedestrian.striping.jamtime.narrow**)